SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/src/test/act/TESTING_WORKFLOWS.md

 - Add `-v` flag for verbose output
 - Use `--bind` flag to mount additional directories
 - For complex workflows, consider testing one job at a time
+- When testing PR workflows, ensure your local git repository has at least one commit history
+- The PR base and head branches don't need to actually exist locally - they're just references used in the event payload

 ## Debugging Workflows